-The machine details section provides information such as the domain, OS, and health state of the machine.
-If there's an investigation package available on the machine, you'll see a link that allows you to download the package.
+The device details section provides information such as the domain, OS, and health state of the device.
+If there's an investigation package available on the device, you'll see a link that allows you to download the package.

-Response actions run along the top of a specific machine page and include:
+Response actions run along the top of a specific device page and include:

 - Manage tags